mcastling/mcastling.github.io/NUItutorials/visuals.md

 public class VisualView : CustomView
 ~~~

-Here is an example of setting up a `VisualView`.
+Here is an example of setting up a `VisualView`:

 ~~~{.cs}
 _visualView = new VisualView();